-Error message Unknown username or password when connecting via SMB to Windows XP
+Error Message Unknown Username or Password when Connecting via SMB to Windows XP

 Unknown username or password

-This error message usually means that the user name and password don't match with one on your Windows XP computer.
+If you see an “unknown username or incorrect password” error, it means the Windows XP computer rejected the login credentials and usually means that the user name and password don't match with one on your Windows XP computer.

 Home Environment